neelsoumya/special_topics_unconventional_AI/README.md

-### Papers related to understanding and reasoning in large language models (LLMs): The philosophy of large language models
+### Papers related to understanding and reasoning in large language models (LLMs): The philosophy and psychology of large language models

 * Can large language models reason or understand?